 Safety follow up

-You will be asked to attend a visit about a month after your last dose of the study medicine (or earlier if a new treatment for your disease starts)
+You will be asked to attend a visit about a month after your last dose of the study medicine.
+You also may be contacted every 3 months to check on your health

 Frequently asked questions